developer-onizuka/HiveMetastore/README.md

 Spark automatically creates metastore (metastore_db) in the current directory, deployed with default Apache Derby (an open source relational database implemented entirely in Java) after #4 or #4-1.
 And also creates a directory configured by spark.sql.warehouse.dir to store the Spark tables (essentially it's a collection of parquet files), which defaults to the directory spark-warehouse in the current directory when Hive Table is created only for the case of #4.
 The default format is "parquet" so if you don’t specify it, it will be assumed.
 > https://towardsdatascience.com/notes-about-saving-data-with-spark-3-0-86ba85ca2b71

 The Hive metastore preserves **an association between the parquet file and a database** created with saveAsTable(), even if a spark session is restarted.
+In other words, Define the relationship between the Parquet file and the database in order to treat Parquet files in S3 as a database.
+This is called Hive Metastore, and it is stored in a workspace of Glue Data Catalog in AWS.
+Some services such a AWS Athena can handle SQL with this Data Catalog for the database for data analysis, instead of Parquet files directly. <br>

 ![aws-glue](https://github.com/developer-onizuka/HiveMetastore/blob/main/20170919-aws-glue-architecture.png)
 ```